home-assistant/core/README.md

 python3 -m homeassistant --open-ui
 ```

-The last command will start the Home Assistant server and launch its webinterface.
+The last command will start the Home Assistant server and launch its web interface.
 By default Home Assistant looks for the configuration file `config/home-assistant.conf`.
 A standard configuration file will be written if none exists.

 If you are still exploring if you want to use Home Assistant in the first place, you can enable the demo mode by adding the `--demo-mode` argument to the last command.